-Serious journalism -- quality, long form essays written by professional journalists -- faces an existential threat from websites that offer click bait, 60-word stories, and/or news that is not to be trusted.
+Serious journalism -- quality, long form essays written by professional journalists -- faces an existential threat from, with competition from websites of click bait, 60-word stories, and/or news that is not to be trusted.

-On top of the fight for attention time, legacy print publications face subscription prices that are often declining in real dollars, reduced outlets for single copy sales, and collapsed advertising revenues both in print and online.
+In addition to the fight for attention time, legacy print publications often face subscription prices declining in real dollars, reduced outlets for single copy sales, and collapsed advertising revenues both in print and online.

 In addition to facing pressure on revenues, print journals must now create expensive technology solutions in order to compete.
 Small and medium-sized publishers simply don't have the resources to build anything more than ad hoc and inefficient systems.